WRidder/backgrid-advanced-filter/README.md

 - Commit to your fork and create a PR (Pull request) with the changes

 ## Authors
-This project is originally developed by [Wilbert van de Ridder](https://github.com/WRidder/) and sponsored by [Solodev](http://www.solodev.com).
+This project is developed and maintained by [Wilbert van de Ridder](https://github.com/WRidder/) and sponsored by [Solodev](http://www.solodev.com).